Erik Ruin: Career

 Erik Ruin's first works of shadow theatre made use of flat rod puppets behind a scrim, often self-contained in boxes for easy transport.
 His 2005 solo show How Can You Own? was a moving panorama built as a bicycle trailer that he toured around northern Europe.
 2006's Seams Like was a triple-screened shadow box based on the works by Bertolt Brecht, which he toured around the East Coast via public transportation.
 He also staged larger works with Barebones in Minneapolis, at the Fitzgerald Theater in St. Paul, and with composer/playwright Reid Books in Philadelphia.
 Ruin and Books founded the record label Desperate Commodities to release their collaborations on vinyl and CD, including 2007's The Nothing Factory and 2011's Capital I and the Royal Waltzing We.

 In 2009 Erik Ruin shifted to working with overhead projection (OHP) to allow for increased scale of his performances.
 His first major work with OHP was Flight: The Mythic Journey of a Person Displaced.
 Inspired by Valentino Achak Deng and Dave Eggers' book What Is the What, Ruin's silhouettes moved through land and seascapes of layered multi-colored acetate images to tell the story of African refugees with a live violin-and-vocal soundtrack by Katt Hernandez.
 The show premiered at Philadelphia's Institute of Contemporary Art and toured the U.S. before being released as a CD and book.
 Ruin also began to use his overhead projectors as an improviser, making use of detritus from his papercutting studio as an improvising performer.
 He became a non-musical member of the band Lesser known Neutrinos and had regular sessions with electronic music artist Charles Cohen before founding his own Ominous Cloud Ensemble with a roster of Philadelphia improvisers, including some from the Sun Ra Arkestra and Fern Knight, accompanied by occasional poets and dancers.

 In 2015 Erik Ruin created and toured Prisoner Song, a collaboration with vocalist Gelsey Bell and a number of prison activists, including former political prisoner Laura Whitehorn and Philadelphia's Hakim Ali.
 In 2017 Ruin installed Ali's narrative from the show in a year-long exhibition about incarceration at Eastern State Penitentiary.
 In that same year Ruin completed the first 100 feet of Long/Gone, a panorama performance cut from a very long scroll of 5-inch-wide paper and then projected onto a wall and scored by the Ominous Cloud Ensemble as an hour-long work.
 In 2019 he collaborated with New Zealand-born musician/composer Rosie Langabeer and others on an installation performance called "Soon, Now, Gone" for which Ruin constructed a number of zoopraxiscopes.

-Personal life

-Ruin has occasionally worked as a dogwalker in West Philadelphia for supplementary income, exercise, and enjoying the company of other mammals.